Welcome

 The tables have a height of 670mm to the underside and have a gap with a width of 700mm to accommodate for wheelchair users.

-Grandfather Oak Playground
+Grandfather Oak play area

 The main entrance to this park is via multiple wooden stairs with a central handrail and the level access entrance is past the stepped entrance and is on a slope.